zi-xiao-li/Intraseasonal-Planetary-Equatorial-Synoptic-Dynamics-IPESD-model/README.md

 Key features:

 * Multi-scale decomposition of atmospheric variables: weather-scale perturbations and planetary-scale envelopes.
-* Explicit representation of vertical heating profiles for deep convection and shallow clouds.
+* Explicit representation of vertical heating profiles for deep convection and stratiform clouds.
 * Analytic computation of EMT and EHT as forcing terms for planetary-scale waves.
 * Quasi-linear solution method for efficient simulation of large-scale MJO responses.
 * Adjustable synoptic-scale heating profiles to explore different CCKW structures.